 Body and Mind

-I left a career of full-time classroom teaching in 2009 following a diagnosis of chronic fatigue syndrome and fibromyalgia.
+I left a career of full-time classroom teaching in 2009 following a diagnosis of chronic fatigue syndrome and fibromyalgia (now called ME/CFS).
 The diagnosis itself had been a slow, frustrating process.
 Every lab test said I was healthy, but my whole body hurt.
-Like many CFS/FMS patients, I had a lot to learn in order to improve my quality of life.
+Like many ME/CFS patients, I had a lot to learn in order to improve my quality of life.
 I am still learning.
 I got help from many different professionals and from alternative medicine.
 Gifted physical therapists taught me how to manage chronic pain through mindful breathing.
 I learned that it is simple, but not easy.
-Cognitive behavioral therapy gave me a host of tools for reframing the daily challenges of CFS/FMS.
+Cognitive behavioral therapy gave me a host of tools for reframing daily challenges.
 Among other things, I was fortunate to discover that deeply tiring my muscles through long, slow distance exercise (swimming, biking, hiking) and through yoga gave me restorative sleep and increased my stamina.
-(This is not a standard recommendation for CFS/FMS sufferers.
+(This is not a standard recommendation for ME/CFS or fibromyalgia sufferers.
 Many, maybe most, need gentle exercise that does not push them to the point of feeling spent.)
 Yoga drew upon the type of body awareness I had had as a dancer and diver growing up but had mostly lost as an adult.
-It also gave me new ways of thinking about energy within my body, or chi.
+It also gave me new ways of thinking about energy, or chi.
+I've learned to befriend both my higher energy states and my lower ones.

 In 2015, I experienced a big setback.
 I was struck head-on by a truck while biking (in the 70th mile of a 75-mile ride).
-I was euphoric that I was alive, that I wasn't more severely injured, and that I could recover.
-Healing involved seven months of physical therapy and lots of hours on my yoga mat--alone and in yoga studios.
+At first, I was euphoric that I was alive, that I wasn't more severely injured, and that I could recover.
+But healing involved seven months of physical therapy and lots of hours on my yoga mat--alone and in yoga studios.
 When my knees no longer hurt, I began to imagine a different focus for my fitness.
-In 2017, I completed my 200-hour yoga teacher training at LifeTime Athletics in Raleigh and have been teaching group and private lessons for the past year.
-(I still love to bike--on the Greenway.)
+In 2017, I completed my 200-hour yoga teacher training at LifeTime Athletics in Raleigh and have been teaching group and private lessons since.
+(I still bike, but mostly on the Greenway.)

 Other Teaching Experiences